Key Takeaways

 The procedure addresses brow ptosis (drooping) caused by aging, gravity, and loss of skin elasticity.
 Unlike surgical brow lifts, this non-surgical approach offers minimal downtime, reversible results, and natural-looking elevation.
 A dermal filler consent form is essential to document patient understanding of the procedure, expected outcomes, and realistic duration (typically 12-18 months for HA fillers).

-The eyebrow lift with filler template is structured in five operational steps that mirror a typical clinic workflow.
-Each section integrates patient safety, regulatory compliance, and clinical documentation best practices.
+The template is structured in five steps that mirror a typical practice workflow.
+Each section brings together patient safety, regulatory compliance, and clinical documentation.

 - Patient consent and disclosure (Section 1): Collect signed informed consent covering the procedure purpose, expected results, duration (12-18 months typical for HA fillers), common side effects (bruising, swelling, tenderness), and serious risks (vascular occlusion, blindness risk near supraorbital vessels).
 This section also documents patient acknowledgment that results are individual and not guaranteed.